Sundown town: History

 In 1844, Oregon, which had banned slavery, banned African Americans from the territory altogether.
 Those who failed to leave were liable to receive lashings under a law known as the "Peter Burnett Lash Law", named for Provisional Supreme Judge Peter Burnett.
 No persons were ever lashed under the law; it was quickly amended to replace lashing with forced labor, and eventually repealed the following year after a change in the makeup of the legislature.
 However, additional laws aimed at African Americans entering Oregon were ratified in 1849 and 1857, the last of which was not repealed until 1926.
 Outside Oregon, other places looked to laws and legislation to restrict Black people from residing within cities, towns and states.
 In 1853, new black residents were banned from moving to the state of Illinois.
 Those new residents who remained more than ten days and were unable to pay the fine were to be punished by forced labor.
 Although this law faced significant resistance, especially in Illinois' small black community, it was not repealed until the end of the Civil War in 1865.
 Similar bans on all black migration were passed in Michigan, Ohio and Iowa.
+From its founding in 1871 until the early 1960s, Tempe, Arizona, allowed blacks to work in the city during the day but prohibited them from residing there or staying within city limits after dark.
+Norman, Oklahoma was a sundown town from 1889 until 1967.
+Beyond state-level legal restrictions such as anti-miscegenation laws and segregated public higher education, its sundown reputation was reinforced by extralegal means.
+There were violent "racial expulsions", Ku Klux Klan activity, and general denial of rights and services.
+Until 1967, non-whites were not permitted to be outside after dark.